NOAA-OWP/noah-owp-modular/README.md

 # Noah-OWP-Modular

 This repo contains a gridded version of the Noah-MP land surface model[1,2].
-This gridded version of the OWP's Noah-MP model was extend from from NOAA OWP's previously refactored Noah-MP column model (https://github.com/NOAA-OWP/noah-owp-modular) and therefore contains a full set of hydrologic subroutines and components (excluding crop and carbon), and Basic Model Interface (BMI) functions and compiler directives to be compatible with the NOAA-NWS Office of Water Prediction Nextgen modeling framework.
+This gridded version of the OWP's Noah-MP model was extend from from NOAA OWP's previously refactored Noah-MP column model (https://github.com/NOAA-OWP/noah-owp-modular) and therefore contains a full set of hydrologic subroutines and components (excluding crop and carbon) and the Basic Model Interface (BMI) functions and compiler directives to be compatible with the NOAA-NWS Office of Water Prediction Nextgen modeling framework.

 Noah-OWP-Modular is in active development.
 Check back often for project updates.